Practical Bioinformatics for Biologists

 Topics address in PBfB will use concrete example taken from various field, for example data from Next Generation Sequencing (NGS) technologies in genetics and molecular biology, as well as remote sensing and oceanographic data widely used in environmental ecological and evolutionary biology.

-The course consists of short lectures featuring new concepts and examples interspersed with practical computer exercises and individual assignments.
-During the last week, students will prepare a project assignment in small groups featuring the use of the skills learned during the course and aiming at solving a concrete example.
+The course consists of short lectures featuring new concepts and examples interspersed with practical computer exercises and individual assignments for a period of three weeks.
+During the last, optional, week, students will prepare a project assignment individually or in small groups featuring the use of the skills learned during the course and aiming at solving a concrete example.
 Students will present and explain their pipeline and results to the group in an oral presentation during the last days of the course.

 |Required knowledge & preparation||This course does not require any a priori knowledge of bioinformatics, just elementary computer skills (i.e. locate files via command line etc.)